shybovycha/shybovycha.github.io/_posts/2020-01-10-a-response-to-response-to-hello-world.md

 ### My version with logs

-As Caleb highlights in his blog, a lot of "burden" introduced by many languages (referring to the original blog by Drew DeVault) is the debugging and safety related information.
+As Caleb highlights in his blog, a lot of "burden" is often introduced by many programming languages (referring to the original blog by Drew DeVault) - the debugging and safety-related information.

 I went ahead and added few logs, memory deallocation and test for allocation success to the code in Assembly: